news-feed-me/LaLaLand/SRS.md

 ## User Stories

-As a computer science student who is very passionate about block-chain technology, I would like to keep myself updated about new developments in the field.
-I can imagine using this application to have access to the aggregated information.
+As an Admin, I would like to add/edit/delete news sources in the database, so that I can extend/update the the application functionality.

-As a CMPT276 student I rarely have time to scroll and look for new articles that meet my specific needs, therefore with FeedMe I would be able to quickly search for specific articles with specific keywords

-As a cricket fan I would use FeedMe to search for relevant articles about specific cricket matches, scorecard updates, analysis reports and highlights.

-As an individual running an ecommerce business in men’s style, I would utilize FeedMe’s aggregate feature to facilitate my research on the current and latest style trends in the market and save me a considerable amount of time.

-As an avid blogger, FeedMe would allow me to openly discuss news articles that are of interest to me with other readers who may share the same interests.
+As a user of FeedMe, I would like to create a user profile and login to access my news subscriptions and get regular news updates.

+As a user of FeedMe, I would like to access information from a variety of news outlets and get brief summary of news to save time.

+As a user of FeedMe, I would like to access news sources by categories.

 ## User Interface